cr0hn/aiotasks/README.rst

 Sending info to tasks
 ---------------------

-Currently aiotasks only support send information using the :samp:`delay(...)` method and need to be access to the task definition:
+Currently aiotasks only support send information using the *delay(...)* method and need to be access to the task definition:

 .. code-block:: python